CodePushGo/website/src/content/blog/en/checklist-for-ota-updates-under-australias-privacy-act.md

 Developers must implement controls to keep sensitive data within approved jurisdictions while maintaining transparency about how it is processed.

-Capgo supports these requirements by offering live update solutions with strong encryption and options for server location, ensuring secure and compliant data management.
+CodePushGo supports these requirements by offering live update solutions with strong encryption and options for server location, ensuring secure and compliant data management.

 ## OTA Platform Comparison